What Can 3D Printing Do? From Practical Parts to Original Gifts

 Materials for practical and functional parts

-For parts that need to withstand stress, more durable materials are necessary:
+For parts that need to withstand stress, our standard choice is PETG:

 - PETG: A great compromise between ease of printing and mechanical resistance.
-It is tough and chemical-resistant.
+Tough, dimensionally stable, resistant to moisture and many chemicals — our standard for mechanical and outdoor parts.

 The possibilities of 3D printing applications are almost limitless and extend to all imaginable industries.